There are a limited number of road and lane closures so you will be sharing the road with moving traffic. Normal road rules apply.

 If you are driving and parking in this neighbourhood, please be considerate of residents, businesses and parking restrictions.
 Both Jane Street and Riverside Drive will be closed to traffic.

-10km Family Fun Ride starts in Kurilpa Point Park, South Brisbane.
+The 10km Family Fun Ride also starts on Riverside Drive, South Brisbane.
+Near the boat ramp.

 The ride finishes on Riverside Drive in West End – along the river below Davies Park.